Ohio Business Registration: Everything You Need to Know

 Obtaining Licenses and Permits

 New businesses should obtain an employer identification number (EIN) for free from the IRS.
 You can complete the entire process online.
 Although sole proprietors can file taxes using their Social Security number instead of an EIN, they may want to obtain this number to open a business bank account.

 Your business must also file state taxes and required reports online through the Ohio Department of Taxation.
 Your EIN is used to register for this service as well.
 State and federal employment taxes must be paid periodically.
 You must report information about employees using the Ohio New Hire Reporting Center.
 You may also need to register for an unemployment compensation tax account.
 This is done through the Department of Job and Family Services.

 You can learn more about the required licenses and permits for your business from the Ohio Business Gateway.
 Your county and municipal government are also important resources for this information.

 If your nonprofit organization will be engaging in solicitation activities, you will need to register with the office of the Ohio attorney general.
 You can also register with the United States Postal Service for a nonprofit postal permit.

 If you need help with Ohio business registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.